bubba169/helium/docs/src/configuration.md

 ![Title field with customised label](img/title_field_label.png)

 ## Base Classes
 All configurable elements within Helium have a base class that takes a configuration array and provides sensible defaults.
-Helium provides a few of these for example with field types.
 To set the base class to something other than the default, we can either set config value to the base class name or we can pass the class name as the `base` option and supply any other options alongside.
+Helium provides some specialised base classes for things like field types - all of which extend the default Field class.

 ```php
 'fields' => [